onedata/onedata-documentation/doc/advanced/rest/onezone/operations/get_other_provider.md

 <a name="get_other_provider"></a>
-#### Get provider details
+#### Get other provider details
 ```
-GET /provider/{pid}
+GET /providers/{pid}
 ```

 ##### Description
 Returns the information about another Oneprovider service, which is connected to the onezone.

 If called by other provider doesn't require any special privileges.